Forward Vision

 Overview

-Forward Vision is a private independent foundation based in Scarsdale, New York, established and led by Andrew Feldstein and Jane Veron.
-The foundation has total assets of approximately $24 million and distributes approximately $1.3 million annually in grants.
-Forward Vision operates as a family foundation supporting preselected charitable organizations across education, public policy, social services, and community development.
-The foundation's philanthropic approach reflects the couple's commitment to their alma maters (Harvard, Yale, and Georgetown) and organizations advancing policy research, women's empowerment, and international development.
-In 2024, the foundation made 33 grants with a median grant size of $5,000.
+Forward Vision is a private independent foundation based in New York, established and led by Andrew Feldstein and Jane Veron.
+The foundation has total assets of approximately $21.9 million (2023) and distributed $1.3 million in grants in 2023.
+Forward Vision operates as a family foundation supporting preselected charitable organisations across education, public policy, social services, and community development.
+The foundation's philanthropic approach reflects the couple's commitment to their alma maters (Harvard, Yale, and Georgetown) and organisations advancing policy research, women's empowerment, and international development.
 The foundation does not accept unsolicited grant applications and makes all grants at the discretion of its trustees.

 Funding Priorities